You have new Paid Parental and Family Care Leave Benefits!

 MLKC Labor Council Delegates

-See the list below for the names of Local 17 Stewards throughout the City of Seattle.
+Find a downloadable list of Local 17 Stewards throughout the City of Seattle HERE.